skeeto/skeeto.github.com/_posts/2025-04-19-WebAssembly-How-to-allocate-your-allocator.markdown

 black box, Clang won't optimize the heap out of existence beneath us.
 Also note that `a.end` was derived from the laundered pointer.

+**Update**: The next C standard [will improve this situation][n3238] and so pointer laundering will no longer be unnecessary.
+A straight `char` array could be used as an arena.

 This static variable technique works well only in an *exported* memory configuration, which is what `wasm-ld` uses by default.
 When a module exports its memory, it indicates how much linear memory it requires on